-A building dispute can arise when a party to a construction contract fails or is perceived to have failed, to comply with their legal or contractual obligations to a contracting party.
+A building dispute or a construction dispute can arise when a party to a construction contract fails or is perceived to have failed, to comply with their legal or contractual obligations to a contracting party.
 This can be a builder breaching a construction contract that he has with a homeowner or client, or it can be the other way around.

 Builders and contractors sometimes forget that they are responsible for building dream homes of clients.
 On the other hand, some homeowners can have extremely high expectations for budgets that just don’t fit them.

 Construction is definitely a big investment, and disputes that lead to lengthy court proceedings can cause so much stress and cost so much money to all to the parties involved.
 So getting the right legal advice from a building dispute lawyer early on and managing such disputes efficiently can help minimise the impact they have on a construction company’s profitability and a homeowner’s construction goals.

 How a specialist building and construction lawyer can help with your building dispute

 Residential or home building refers to any building work done by a contractor or tradesperson, such as: